 To link to existing page highlight the text you want to use as anchor text then click on the hyperlink icon in your visual editor menu.

-To link straight to content in the body of a page you need to put a tag at the beginning of the content you want to link to.
+To link to content in the body of a page without them scrolling dow. you need to put a tag at the beginning of the content you want to link to.
 There are plugins which will do this, but it is so easy you don't need to use one (the more plugins you use the more 'bloated' your website becomes).

-If you don't have an anchor tag in your visual editor then download the free Black Studio TinyMCE Widget and TinyMCE Advanced Plug-ins.
+If you don't fancy coding then go to your plugin page, click add plugins and download the free Black Studio TinyMCE Widget and TinyMCE Advanced Plug-ins.
 They will upgrade your visual editor, add a suite of very useful tools (including an anchor tag) to make your content writing easier.

-Then go to the text you want to skip from and highlight it, click on the add link icon in your editor, type #"your content ID" in the address box then when someone clicks on that text they will jump to that anchor point.
+Then go to the text you want to skip from and highlight it, click on the add link icon in your editor, type #"your content ID" in the address box then when someone clicks on that text they will jump to the anchor point.

 Linking to content in the body of other pages

 You follow the same creating an anchor point procedure as linking to content within the same page.

 When you go to the page where you want to put your internal link pointing to that content, highlight your anchor text and select the page the content is on, at the end of the URL add /# "content ID" so when someone clicks on the anchor text they will go straight to the part of the page you want them to read.

 Are There Any Rules I Need to follow?